Re-edited June 2020.

 I’m not sure if you know but MAGLYFE was officially launched for the first time on January 13, 2013.
 That means we celebrated our third birthday a few weeks ago (at the time of the original post, today we’re SEVEN years in).

 MAGLYFE is my baby, but to be honest sometimes it is a struggle to find/write stories.
-A personal struggle, either because I’m too lazy or just not motivated enough.
-That’s life and it’s okay, because that’s just a phase and then I get pumped again.This is how it is with creative individuals.
+A personal struggle, because either I’m too lazy or just not motivated enough.
+That’s life and it’s okay, because really it’s just a phase and then I get pumped again.This is how it is with creative individuals.
 I am extremely grateful for Big Magic, a book written by Elizabeth Gilbert (author of Eat, Pray, Love) for reiterating this.

 1. This is an amazing book to read if you’re a creative person or just looking for some motivation in your career or with your passion

 MAGLYFE will always be my baby (In the book Elizabeth warned against calling your creativity your baby, oh well) and as we celebrate another milestone, I can assure you that there will be lots more to celebrate.

 Additional Takeaway: We are all creative beings.
 Big Magic encourages us to find that creative side, if you haven’t already (and if you don’t want to that’s fine too).
-It inspires you to be fearless in your pursuit of your passion.
+It also inspires you to be fearless in your pursuit of your passion.
 Don’t let fear and failure hold you back.